django/deps/draft/orm-improvements-for-composite-pk.rst

 however, there are cases where having exactly one primary key column per table induces unnecessary redundancy.

+Django ORM fields does have some historical design decisions like

 One such case is the many-to-many intermediary model.
 Even though the pair of ForeignKeys in this model identifies uniquely each relationship, an additional field is required by the ORM to identify individual rows.
 While